-Where the exit pupil appears, this distance is called eye relief.
+The distance where the exit pupil appears is called eye relief.
 If the exit pupil lies exactly on the pupil of the observer’s eye, then the projected image can be perceived in its entirety.

 You can see the exit pupil if you aim your binoculars or telescope at a bright background.
 Looking at the eyepiece from a distance, you will see the exit pupil as a round disc of light.

 The size of the exit pupil, ie the diameter of the light beam emerging at the eyepiece, is directly related to the optical specifications of the instrument.
 It can be calculated by dividing the objective lens diameter by the magnification.

 Exit pupil (EP) = Diameter of Objective lens / Magnification of instrument